 Then, we can add an event listener for the click event and use the clientX and clientY properties to get the horizontal and vertical positions of the mouse when the user clicks on the element.

-We can then use these coordinates as arguments for our setPosition() function, which will set the position of the element so that it appears below the mouse on click.
+We can then use these coordinates as arguments for our setPosition() function, which will set position of an element in JavaScript so that it appears below the mouse on click.
 Your situation might differ, but I have used 50 as an offset to place the element below and to the right of the mouse pointer.

 You can also use other events such as mouseover or mousedown, depending on your needs.